WGLT's Sound Ideas

 Weekdays 5-5:30 p.m.

-WGLT's Sound Ideas is our flagship news program.
+Sound Ideas is WGLT's flagship news program.
 Every weekday, WGLT reporters go beyond soundbites for deeper conversations with newsmakers, musicians, artists, and anyone with a story to share.
 This 30-minute newsmagazine is produced Monday through Friday.

 You can also subscribe to the Sound Ideas - Full Episodes podcast.